 Dry conditions, ranging from moderate to exceptional drought, persisted throughout 2022 in Area 15.
 The greater than average precipitation received during the 2022-2023 winter will provide some relief into 2023, but overall, prolonged dry conditions have reduced the quantity and quality of forage available to native ungulates and have created a greater potential for catastrophic wildfires.
 Since 1999, over 450,000 acres have been burned by wildfire in this area.
 Post-fire rehabilitation efforts have taken place, but responses have varied.
 Some locations have responded favorably, with brush, native grasses, and forbs reestablishing, but other locations have become dominated by exotic, invasive annuals such as cheatgrass and mustard.
 Additionally, feral horse numbers are rapidly increasing throughout Lander and Eureka counties.
-Within Area 15, several BLM Horse Management Areas are significantly above established Appropriate Management Levels.
-Most notably, BLM's South Shoshone Herd Management Area was estimated at over 1600% of Appropriate Management Level in 2022.
+Within Area 15, several of the BLM HMA's are significantly above established AML.
+Most notably, the BLM's South Shoshone HMA was estimated at over 1600% of AML in 2022.
 Additionally, feral horses are increasingly being observed in designated "horse free" areas.